Jbjcool1997/proj1ML/README.md

 Maximum number of iterations:
 Which was set to either 50, 100, or 500, with the default being 100.

-Both parameters supporting the the classification task for the  logistic regression, utilizing them to make predictions.
+Both parameters supporting the classification task for the  logistic regression, utilizing them to make predictions.

 **What are the benefits of the parameter sampler you chose?**